We love to use coconut coir as the main ingredient of our microgreen growing media.

 At least not pure coir.

-Below are links to a couple of articles that show how well microgreens germinate in coir but then stall out.
+Below are links to some articles that show how well microgreens germinate in coir but then stall out.

 Which Soil Is Best For Slow-growing Microgreens?

-I have run dozens of trials, most of them documented on this website.
+I have run dozens of trials, most documented on this website.

-These show that with the correct additives, coco coir outperforms peat moss based potting mixes and for sure any fiber mat.
+These show that coco coir outperforms peat moss-based potting mixes and any fiber mat with the correct additives.

 One of the purposes of expanding the coco coir brick is to use the result to test organic liquid fertilizers and vermicompost in pure coir to see how well microgreens grow.